CoBrALab/CobraLab.github.io/_undergrad/Mila.Urosevic.md

 ---
 ![Mila Urosevic]({{ site.baseurl }}/images/Mila_Urosevic.png)

-I am an undergraduate student entering my third year in the Physiology and Physics program at McGill.
-I joined the CoBrA lab in summer 2018 to help Chloe Anastassiadis with her project about rescuing the effects of obesity on Alzheimer's through diet and exercise.
-I will be performing histological analyses on mouse brains to quantify the spread of amyloid-beta and tau.
+Mila is an undergraduate student in Physiology and Physics at McGill University.
+She started working at the lab in May 2018 under the supervision of Chloe Anastassiadis, as part of a project on rescuing the effects of obesity on Alzheimer’s through exercise and diet.
+As part of this project, she performed an analysis of mouse Morris Water Maze behavioral data using Principal Components Analysis.

+When she is not weighing mice, she can be found playing clarinet or reading.